- Purchasing Process Introduction

-- OIT typically reviews all technology agreements prior to execution, however, it may be beneficial to seek their guidance early in the process to ensure there are no concerns with support for your acquisition before getting too far into the process.
+- As part of Contract Management’s review process, OIT typically reviews all technology agreements prior to execution; however, it may be beneficial to seek their guidance early in the process to ensure there are no concerns with support for your acquisition before getting too far into the process.
+Contact Cathy Rainey with any questions.
 OIT recommends reviewing and adhering to their IT Use Guidelines for Software as a Service (SAAS) acquisitions.

 Board Approval Thresholds